mykelalvis/FT/Traveller/WORKING/Mongoose/Bounty Hunter.md

 ### Offwolrd Bounty Hunter

-SPECIES GENDER AGE
 — — —

 TRAITS: — STR 8 INT 9 Skills: Gun Combat 0, Investigate 1, Melee 0, Recon 1, Streetwise 1

-DEX 8 EDU 6 END 8 SOC 6 EQUIPMENT Weapons: Autopistol (3D-3), Shotgun (4D, Bulky), or Stunner
-(2D+3, Stun, Zero-G) Armour: Mesh (+2) Equipment: Bug, Mobile Comm, Portable Computer/1 with Agent software; some may carry a Bioscanner, EM probe, Densitometer, or NAS
+DEX 8 EDU 6 END 8 SOC 6 EQUIPMENT Weapons: Autopistol (3D-3), Shotgun (4D, Bulky), or Stunner (2D+3, Stun, Zero-G) Armour: Mesh (+2) Equipment: Bug, Mobile Comm, Portable Computer/1 with Agent software; some may carry a Bioscanner, EM probe, Densitometer, or NAS

 Phlume’s participatory democracy has, meanwhile, been hopelessly split over what to do about the issue.
 They have a vested interest in appeasing their neighbours and are wary of how rising incidences of crime and the sight of transients sleeping rough around the downport might discourage tramp traders and tourists, but there is also plenty of sympathy for those fleeing autocratic or repressive regimes elsewhere.
 Phlume is wealthy, in spite of its small population and lack of advanced industries, and there have been tentative moves towards offering blanket amnesty to refugees whose alleged crimes break no local laws.
 The world has an abundance of space and a great need for workers in its fisheries and fields but for now at least, all that Phlume’s debating chambers have been able to come up with is talk, leaving the port authorities and frustrated locals to deal with the problem on their own.